jrcunning/pom-dredge/README.md

-# Analysis of dredging impacts to coral reefs at the Port of Miami

-This work describes impacts to coral reefs surrounding the 2013-2015 dredging of the Port of Miami based on data collected before, during, and after dredging by Dial Cordy and Associates (DCA) on behalf of Great Lakes Dredge and Dock Company, the dredging contractors for the U.S. Army Corps of Engineers (USACE) and for the Port of Miami (Miami-Dade County).
-A front page for this repository can be accessed at [jrcunning.github.io/pom-dredge](http://jrcunning.github.io/pom-dredge) containing rendered Rmarkdown detailing all analyses conducted as part of this work.

------

-This repository includes all data and analysis scripts to accompany the manuscript:
+This repository includes all data and analysis to accompany the manuscript:

-#### Extensive coral mortality and critical habitat loss following dredging associated with remotely-sensed sediment plumes
+## Extensive coral mortality and critical habitat loss following dredging and their association with remotely-sensed sediment plumes
 **Authors:** Ross Cunning, Rachel N. Silverstein, Brian B. Barnes, Andrew C. Baker
-**Journal:** (pending)
+**Journal:** *Marine Pollution Bulletin*
 **Link:** (pending)

+-----

+This work describes impacts to coral reefs surrounding the 2013-2015 dredging of the Port of Miami based on data collected before, during, and after dredging by Dial Cordy and Associates (DCA) on behalf of Great Lakes Dredge and Dock Company, the dredging contractors for the U.S. Army Corps of Engineers (USACE) and for the Port of Miami (Miami-Dade County).
+A front page for this repository can be accessed at [jrcunning.github.io/pom-dredge](http://jrcunning.github.io/pom-dredge) containing rendered R Markdown detailing all analyses conducted as part of this work.

 -----